sevenseasofbri/tp/docs/DeveloperGuide.md

 of the Binary Tree to the object specified.

 #### Using `BinaryTree#isNullAtIndex(int)`
 `BooleanTemplate` uses this function to render the current configuration of the circuit in a String format.
-Besides, the method is extensively used in other internal operations in `BinaryTree<T>` for checking whether a position in the tree has been set or not.
+The method is also extensively used in other internal operations in `BinaryTree<T>` for checking whether a position in the tree has been set or not.

 #### Using `BinaryTree#getParentIndex(int, T)`
 Similar to `isNullAtIndex(int)`, this method is used in rendering the current configuration of the circuit in String format.